- 1 Relationships between rheumatic disease and cancer

 Rheumatic diseases (diagnoses) associated with cancer

 Myositis with typical skin changes (dermatomyositis, DM).
 Increased incidence also at Myositis type IMNM.
-At DM, there is clearly increased cancer risk (about 25% is diagnosed with cancer) in adults, most often with the onset of the same year as the rheumatic disease is diagnosed or in the subsequent 2-XNUM years.
-Approximately 3 / 2 of the cancer cases are made up of cancer of the cervix, lungs, ovaries, pancreas, bladder og stomach.
+With DM, there is a clearly increased risk of cancer (approximately 25% are diagnosed with cancer) in adults, most often with a onset in the same year as the rheumatic disease is diagnosed or in the following 2-3 years.
+About 2/3 of cancer cases are cancer of the cervix, lungs, ovaries, pancreas, bladder og stomach.
 Risk factors are high age at disease start (no increased cancer risk among children with DM (Juvenil DM)), Certain antibodies (blood sample): p-155 / 140 / TIF-Ƴ, NXP-2.
 Warning signs are new symptoms that can not be explained by muscle disease.
 (Reference: Dobloug C, 2015).
 Myositis is differenciated from muscle weakness by Myastenia gravis which can be triggered by cancer in thymus.

 Approximately doubled the risk of lymphoma (Lymphomas, most often non-Hodgkin's lymphoma).
 Risk factors are high arthritis activity over many years, powerful immunosuppressive drugs and Felty's syndrome.
 Warning symptoms are rapid deterioration of otherwise long-term stable disease.

 It is increased incidence of non-Hodgkin's lymphoma.
 Risk during life is calculated to be 5-10%.
 Risk factors are high disease activity measured by frequent swelling of the large salivary glands (Glandula parotis), purpura (Vasculitis) in the skin and blood samples with low Complement C4.
 Warning symptoms are increasing general symptoms and changes in blood tests.